 - Helping elderly and disabled individuals obtain free or low-cost prescription drugs, transportation to medical appointments, coordination of in-home services, and recreational and social activities.

-- Coordinating with the Capital Area Food Bank to deliver life-sustaining food to home-bound elderly and disabled residents in Public Housing.
+- Coordinating with the Capital Texas Food Bank (Hope Food Pantry) to deliver life-sustaining food to home-bound elderly and disabled residents in Public Housing.
+Providing monthly nutritional classes.

 - Providing support for resident organizations at each housing site.

 - Creating an emergency fund designed to help families when no other community resources are available.

 - Coordinating with local agencies and supervising volunteer programs that serve all residents.